insanity54/pomo/README.md

 ## Motivation

-The fewer input required, the better.
-Any time the user spends on input is wasted time that they could have been spent doing their task or living their life.
-There is no pause button, and that's a feature (not a bug.)
-Need to pause the timer in the middle of your task?
-Just step away from your PC.
-LET THE TIMER DO WHATEVER IT IS DOING.
-There is no stat tracking to fuck up by not working when it says you should be working.
-The timer is a helper, not a god.
-Just ignore the timer while you're away, then press one of the hotkeys to get started on a new session when you get back.

-So many pomodoro timers out there have configurable settings, menus, multiple button presses to get started, visual clutter, ads, stat tracking, webhooks, features you don't need, etc. Ick.
-This pomo is minimal and it's there to assist you, not to get in the way.
+The less input you have to give, the better.
+Every second spent controlling the app is time you could be spending on your work or just living your life.
+This Pomodoro timer doesn't have a pause button on purpose.
+If you need to take a break, just step away from your computer and let the timer keep running.

+There's no tracking of stats or pressure to follow the timer exactly.
+It's just a helpful tool, not a strict boss.
+When you're ready to get back, just hit one of the hotkeys to start a new session.

+Most Pomodoro apps come with tons of settings, menus, ads, and features you don't need.
+This timer keeps things simple and clean so it helps you stay focused without getting in the way.